maxdz-gmbh/mdz_ansi_alg/README.md

 ## Performance Comparison

-Performance comparison tables for *[mdz_ansi_alg_find]*() give an idea about *mdz_ansi_alg* library overall performance on different platforms compared to STL and standard C library.
+Performance comparison table for *[mdz_ansi_alg_find]*() gives an idea about *mdz_ansi_alg* library overall performance on different platforms compared to STL and standard C library.
 Modern implementations of STL and standard C library are pretty fast, using optimized versions of memory-access functions.

 - **mdz_ansi_alg_find() Test**